lclevy/ADFlib/readme.md

 are preceded by the '__declspec(dllexport)' directive.
 If this same variable is defined, the '__declspec(dllimport)' is put before the functions prototypes in the 'adflib.h' library include file.

+## Current status
+Most of the code has certain age.
+While there where some improvements done, there is still a long way to go.
+What you should be aware of:
+- it is mostly tested with ADF disk (ie. floppy) images, not native devices
+- native device support means accessing physical devices(!), please know what you are doing (eg. do not open your C:\ on windows or /dev/sda on Linux and call a function for creating Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...)
+- also, since native devices are not much tested - consider them as testing/experimental and treat as such (ie. use in a safe environment like a VM) and if you do not need them, do not use or even compile them with your lib (use only "generic")
+- read support is rather well tested
+- write support is found to be very buggy(!)
+  - works only if you create a new file, write it and close it
+  - any reopening and appending or overwriting the data in a file with fail (and may currupt your disk/image, so be aware)

 ## Possible bugs